2026-2027 Undergraduate Catalog

 A comprehensive experience in the design and production of a magazine format publication from the early stages of design through to the finished printed product.
 Combines conventional design skills developed in the graphic communications studios and use of desktop publishing technology.

-P: jr st and DESIGN 332 with at least a B grade
+P: DESIGN 332 and DESIGN 350 with at least a B grade and Jr. Standing or with consent of instructor.

 Fall and Spring.